mont266/FriendsOfRescue/content/pages/contact.md

 ---
 # Get in Touch

-Facebook messenger is the quickest way to get a response as it is monitored more regularly than our email inbox.
+***Facebook messenger is the quickest way to get a response as it is monitored more regularly than our email inbox.***

 If you don't have facebook, please use this enquiry form or email us at the address below.

-Thanks